tanayk2610/AutoBot/Docs/DEPLOY.md

  Running the above ansible scripts, will run the bot in the cloud, and you are ready to use the autoBot for creating virtual machines for you.
  ## Acceptance Test

- The acceptance test instruction for TAs is accessible in [Acceptance_test.md](https://github.ncsu.edu/bbansal/AutoBots/blob/master/Docs/Acceptance_Test.md)
+ The acceptance test instruction for TAs can be viewed [here](https://github.ncsu.edu/bbansal/AutoBots/blob/master/Docs/Acceptance_Test.md)

  ## Task Tracking